Adaptive Learning via Off-Model Training and Importance Sampling for Fully Non-Markovian Optimal Stochastic Control. Complete version: Numerical Experiments

+for $\theta_{\mathrm{true}} \in \Theta_{\mathrm{true}}$.
+Hence the adaptive content of the experiment lies entirely in the change of the Radon--Nikodym factors.
+The training sample itself is left untouched.

-After the backward dynamic programming step has produced the three policies under consideration---namely the Frozen policy, the adaptive Fast IS policy, and the Scratch retraining baseline---their performances are compared out of sample on a common bank of forward random-skeleton trajectories.
-More precisely, for each fixed value of the target parameter \(\theta_{\mathrm{true}}\), we generate a collection of independent forward increments
+After the backward training step has produced the Frozen and adaptive IS policies, the two policies are compared out of sample on a common bank of forward random-skeleton trajectories.
+For each \(\theta_{\mathrm{true}}\in\Theta_{\mathrm{true}}\), we generate a collection of independent forward noises